nhaar/Waddle-Forever/README.md

 # Credits

-The electron client is originally forked from the [Club Penguin Avalanche client](https://github.com/Club-Penguin-Avalanche/CPA-Client).
+The Electron client is originally forked from the [Club Penguin Avalanche client](https://github.com/Club-Penguin-Avalanche/CPA-Client).

-The server is based in solero's works in reverse engineering the Club Penguin server [(Houdini server emulator)](https://github.com/solero/houdini).
-The media server is also mostly from solero's media servers.
+The server is based on Solero's work in reverse engineering the Club Penguin server [(Houdini server emulator)](https://github.com/solero/houdini).
+The media server is also mostly from Solero's media servers.

 Thanks for Levi for help with the Linux version.

 Special thanks to charlotte, who made CPSC, the original singleplayer/speedrunning client.

-Credit for supermanover, Blue Kirby, victando, Zeldaboy for helping with recreations.

-Special thanks to supermanover, victando, Blue Kirby, Jeff The Rock, Resol van Lemmy for the continued support and help during development.
+Special thanks to supermanover, Blue Kirby, Jeff The Rock, Resol van Lemmy for the continued support and help during development.